rickballard/CoCache/docs/advice_bombs/batch_20251014_124554/.15_Spanky_CoCacheReset_20251008_222429/payload/Advice_CoAgent_GrandReset.md

 ## Closing Note
 Rick is waiting to test CoAgent not as an engineer, but as a *learner and steward*.
-If CoAgent can guide him from novice training → session recall → Grand Reset execution, it will prove itself ready to carry forward both CoCivium and its own future.
+If CoAgent can guide him from novice training → session recall → Grand Reset execution, it will prove itself ready to carry forward both CoCivium™ and its own future.